 One of the first signs of an ageing hot water system is a lack of hot water or water taking longer to heat up.

-Just because there’s a slight issue with the delivery of hot water, it does not mean that your hot water system needs to be replaced.
-Before you rush into replacing the whole system, this problem can be caused by a faulty thermostat or a broken heating element.
-Get a plumber in to check out the hot water unit as it can save a lot of time and money if it just needs servicing.
+Just because there’s a slight issue with the delivery of hot water, does not mean that your hot water system needs to be replaced.
+Before you rush into replacing the whole system, it is important to have a qualified plumber inspect it.
+Trouble with your hot water may be something fairly simple, which can be fixed rather than replacing the unit.
+In order to save time and money, have a plumber service the unit!

 MY HOT WATER UNIT IS NOISY

 A loud hot water unit is a problematic hot water unit.
 When your hot water system starts making noise, it’s often a sign that it’s on the way out.
 However, not all noises are the same.
-Hissing noises can be a faulty relief valve discharging to waste, which will probably need replacement.
+Hissing noises can be a faulty relief valve discharging to waste, which can be replaced.

 Whether you decide to replace yourself or call in a plumber, make sure you get the correct type of valve with the correct pressure rating.